 The Coca-Cola Company currently owns approximately 27.5% of our common stock and Class B common stock on a combined basis, representing 22% of the combined voting power of all classes of our stock.
 In 1989, The Coca-Cola Company, J. Frank Harrison, Jr., J. Frank Harrison, III and Reid M. Henson entered into a Voting Agreement pursuant to which Mr. Harrison, Jr., Mr. Harrison, III and Mr. Henson agreed to vote their shares of our common stock and our Class B common stock for a nominee of The Coca-Cola Company for election to our Board of Directors.
-The Coca-Cola Company granted an irrevocable proxy with respect to all shares of our common stock and our Class B common stock owned by The Coca-Cola Company to Mr. Harrison, III for life and thereafter to Mr. Harrison, Jr. As a result of the irrevocable proxy, J. Frank Harrison, Jr., J. Frank Harrison, III, Reid M. Henson and entities controlled by them control approximately 91.8% of the combined voting power of all classes of our stock.
+The Coca-Cola Company granted an irrevocable proxy with respect to all shares of our common stock and our Class B common stock and our Class B common stock and our Class B common stock owned by The Coca-Cola Company to Mr. Harrison, III for life and thereafter to Mr. Harrison, Jr. As a result of the irrevocable proxy, J. Frank Harrison, Jr., J. Frank Harrison, III, Reid M. Henson and entities controlled by them control approximately 91.8% of the combined voting power of all classes of our stock.